-Participation in Pennsylvania's first tax-credit scholarship program exceeded 50,000 students for the first time in its twenty-year history.
+Participation in Pennsylvania's first tax-credit scholarship program increased 10 percent since last year.

-Scholarships Awarded (2021-22) 74%
+44,737 Scholarships Awarded (2020-21)

-of Families with Children Income-Eligible (Statewide) 252
+of Families with Children Income-eligible (Statewide) ZOZ Scholarship Organizations (2020-21) \$2,554 Average Scholarship Value (2020-21)

-Scholarship Organizations (2021-22) \$2,583

-Average Scholarship Value (2021-22) 15%
+LD % Value as a Percentage of Public School Per-student Spending

-Pennsylvania's Educational Improvement Tax Credit Program helps tens of thousands of students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.
+Pennsylvania's Educational Improvement Tax Credit program helps tens of thousands of students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.

 Eligibility for the scholarships is limited to students from low- and middle-income families.
-Almost three out of four Pennsylvania students are eligible for a scholarship, but less than five percent of students statewide actually use a scholarship from one of Pennsylvania's two tax-credit scholarship programs (including the Opportunity Scholarship Tax Credit Program).
+Almost three out of four Pennsylvania students are eligible for a scholarship, but less than five percent of students statewide actually use a scholarship from one of Pennsylvania's two tax-credit scholarship programs (including the Opportunity Scholarship Tax Credit program).